What to Do If You’re Unemployed and Can’t Pay Bills?

 Unique Financial Challenges for South Asian Americans

 Financial hardship in the U.S. can feel exponentially more complicated for immigrants, especially those from South Asia who manage both local obligations and family expectations abroad.
-Expert advice must acknowledge and address these specific concerns.
+Expert advice must acknowledge and address these specific concerns.1.
+Protecting Your Credit and Visa Status

-- Visa Status is Safe: As a rule, failing to pay unsecured debt (credit cards, medical bills) does not impact non-immigrant visas such as H-1B, F-1, or L-1.
+One of the most pressing anxieties for non-citizen residents is the impact of debt on their immigration status.- Visa Status is Safe: As a rule, failing to pay unsecured debt (credit cards, medical bills) does not impact non-immigrant visas such as H-1B, F-1, or L-1.
 The U.S. government does not penalize visa holders for civil financial matters.
 You should, however, maintain diligence on secured debts and avoid committing fraud, which can have immigration consequences.
 Focus your worry on solving the debt, not on your visa.

 - The Immigrant Experience and Credit: While your visa is generally secure, your credit score—or CIBIL equivalent—is critical to long-term success in the U.S. Your credit history is reviewed for everything: renting an apartment, financing a car, obtaining home insurance, and even some job applications.
 Preserving or rebuilding your credit is therefore not just a financial goal, but a foundational step toward permanent stability and prosperity in the American system.